vetler/arendalbjj.no/_posts/2023-08-16-nye-treningstider.markdown

 Partiene de andre dagene er for alle som tidligere!

-<a href="https://arendalbjj.no/treningstider/">Se her for oversikt over aller partiene.</a>
+<a href="https://arendalbjj.no/treningstider/">Se her for oversikt over alle partiene.</a>